- Digital Authority: ORM is not a "nice-to-have", but the foundation for trust among investors and partners.

 The Impact of Poor Reputation Management

 The consequences of a damaged online reputation for C-level managers are measurable and often severe.
-Investors pull out, top talents avoid the company, and the trust of business partners drops.
+Investors pull out, top talents avoid the company, and the trust of business partners drops β often without the affected person even knowing why discussions suddenly stall.
+According to a study by Weber Shandwick, companies with CEO reputation problems lose an average of up to 25% of their market value within 12 months.

 Loss of Business Opportunities